microsoft/FluidFramework/packages/framework/aqueduct/README.md

 ![Aqueduct](https://publicdomainvectors.org/photos/johnny-automatic-Roman-aqueducts.png)

-The Aqueduct is a library for building FluidObjects and Containers within the Fluid Framework.
+The Aqueduct is a library for building Fluid objects and Fluid containers within the Fluid Framework.
 Its goal is to provide a thin base layer over the existing Fluid Framework interfaces that allows developers to get started quickly.

 ## Fluid Object Development